Nancho-Alvarez/iget/README.md

 **-i** Print the index number in front of the URL

+**-r** Save the images using their real name instead of the default behaviour.

 **-f**#  Fist image to download. # is a number between 0 and 999.
 Only available in Bing and DuckDuckGo

 **-m**#  Maximum number of images to download. # is a number between 1 and 100.
 The actual number of images can be smaller.